Devpathak18/AI-Research-Automation/README.md

 machine — zero per-token cost, no API key management, no rate limits from a provider.

-ngrok exposes localhost:11434 to Make.com's cloud,
+ngrok exposes localhost:YOUR_MAKE_WEBHOOK_URL to Make.com's cloud,
 making the local model reachable from any workflow.

 ---